 Infectious arthritis, also called septic arthritis, involves a sudden, severe infection of a joint.
 It is a type of inflammatory arthritis that can cause swelling, pain, and tissue damage.

 Infectious arthritis occurs when bacteria, fungi, or a virus infects a joint, causing inflammation.
 It can occur suddenly and cause intense pain, fever, and chills.

 Though the name may be misleading, infectious arthritis is not contagious.
 However, it can be quite serious.

-The most common cause of septic arthritis or infectious arthritis is bacteria, fungi, or viral bodies enter the space around a joint.
+The most common cause of septic arthritis or infectious arthritis is bacteria, fungi, or viral bodies that enter the space around a joint.

 Bacterial infection is the most common cause of septic arthritis.
 A 2019 review found that bacteria from the Staphylococci family cause